Reviews You Can Rely On

 Ease of Use

 To assess how easy each of these skillets is to use, we considered key components that affect the cooking experience.
 We noted which pans offered pour spouts and tested their usefulness.
 We considered how ergonomic and useful each handle and holder turned out to be and tested our ability to wield each pan easily with one hand.
-We also tested these skillets on all appropriate cooking surfaces, including glass top stoves, campfires, and in the oven.
+We also tested these skillets on all appropriate cooking surfaces, including glass-top stoves and campfires, and we even threw them in the oven.

 The Victoria 10" Skillet is among the easiest cast irons to use in the test thanks to particularly deep and well-designed pour spouts, a long and curved handle that makes its weight much easier to wield, and a larger grip handle out front, giving you both better leverage and a better chance of it staying cooler longer.